Best Malibu Beaches for a Romantic California Getaway

 The hotel focuses on wellness and relaxation, offering a variety of spa services and fitness activities.
 It also has multiple restaurants and bars to choose from, making it the perfect place to unwind after a day at the beach.

 Point Dume State Beach offers a variety of things to do, from relaxing by the water to exploring the trails or scuba diving.
-Visiting the beach on a weekday is your best bet if you’re looking for a quieter experience without a crowd; the ocean views, rocky coves, and high rock cliffs make the perfect picture backdrop.
+Visiting the beach on a weekday is your best bet if you’re looking for a quieter experience without a crowd.
+The ocean views, rocky coves, and high rock cliffs make the perfect picturesque backdrop.

-Those who love to scuba dive or want to view the natural beauty from under the sea can explore the underwater area called the Pinnacles.
-It’s one of the top diving spots in the state and allows you to see magnificent grey whales and other beautiful sea life.
+Those who love to scuba dive or view the natural beauty from under the sea can explore the underwater area called the Pinnacles.
+It’s one of the top diving spots in the state, allowing you to see magnificent grey whales and other beautiful sea life.

 After a day of diving, hike up the Point Dume Headlands Trail for stunning views of the ocean and coastline.
 If you’re lucky, you might even spot dolphins or sea lions from the top!
 End your day by watching the sunset from on top of the cliffs; it’s a truly breathtaking sight.